olegknyazev/GameTablesDocs/reference/headers_format/header_elements.md

 There are four types of elements that may be used in row and column headers: *Prefab Name*, *Game Object Name*, *Component Type* and *Property Path*.

-An important thing is that these elements *always* go in order, i.e. you cannot specify *Component Type* after *Property Path*.
+An important thing is that these elements *always* go in the specified order, i.e. you cannot put *Component Type* after *Property Path*.
 This rule is applicable even when these elements are split between row and column headers.
 In this case the row header is considered a prefix for the column header.

 The only required elements that any cell should contain are *Prefab Name* and *Property Path*.